Axionable/Axionaut/README.md

 ## 22 SEPT 2018: Update!
 Last winning solution
 1. <strong>new_training.py</strong> Last script for model training using transfer learning.
 NOTE: You need at least 16Gb of RAM to run this code.
 2. <strong>Datasets</strong> Updated dataset with new labeled data.
-Download from https://s3.amazonaws.com/axionautdataset/Datasets+2.zip
+Download from: https://s3.amazonaws.com/axionautdataset/Datasets+2.zip

 ## AxionautV2 - DIY Robocar Tricks and Hacks